josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🗞️_For_Readers_And_Newsrooms/🛰️_what_this_case_can_and_cannot_show.md

 Regional and neighbouring attention may expose real abuse.

 It may also create a competitive loop in which governments and media point at one another while affected people remain under-helped.

+Where one government begins to attract sustained domestic or international scrutiny, a true allegation about the other can still function as an interruption—dividing attention before accountability becomes costly.

 The final test is not: